dbones/dbones.github.io/_posts/2017-02-12-Middleware-is-the-new-aop.md

 **Note** impl can vary, depending on your framework.

+**Demo code** I have written a quick impl of a middleware component located here: https://github.com/dbones/middleware-example

 ## TL;DR;

 Middleware is a pattern to support separation of concerns, allowing each action to extend functionality without modifying the target code.

 It fills a similar goal to Chain-of-responsibility or AOP, where the main difference is AOP proxies (assuming a proxy approach) the entire target class.

 An implementation of this (middleware) pattern can be easy, in comparison to AOP, as it can be achieved without post compile weaving or dynamic proxy IL code (assuming the use of .NET).
-I have written a quick impl located here.

 Note: AOP is meant to be invisible to the rest of app, where-as middleware style, the app tends to be designed with it in mind.